Earth-Friendly Pet Odor & Stain Remover

 In our experience we’ve found that the number of ounces of DooDoo Voodoo you’ll use per normal spot is generally from 10 ounces to 16 ounces of ready-to-use (which you either purchased or mixed yourself using Concentrate), though some cats' urine output can be such that you might need more.
 If the cat is larger & older, you’ll tend to use more than you would for spots made by a younger & smaller cat or kitten.
 Male cats’ (especially ferals) sprayed urine can tend to be stronger than females’, so you’ll use more for these types of spots.
 Naturally, if you're dealing with a spot where your kitty has repeatedly urinated, you'll use more than 10 ounces, but don't fear; DooDoo Voodoo is so economical that it will still only cost you pennies to treat most spots.

 Count on treating a larger area than you see on the surface of the carpet.
-Urine tends to spread out horizontally as it soaks in, so there's a lot more contaminated area than just what you see on the surface, as shown by this diagram we whipped up:
+Urine tends to spread out horizontally as it soaks in, so there's a lot more contaminated area than just what you see on the surface, as shown by this diagram we whipped up (click for the larger version):

 The weird thing, and this ties in with the next question & answer, is that it seems to take a lot more ounces of odor neutralizer to eradicate urine odor than there were ounces of urine in the first place.
 Don't ask me why.